open-metadata/OpenMetadata/docs/install/run-in-production.md

 ./bin/openmetdata start
 ```

-We recommend configuring `serviced` to monitor the OpenMetadata command to restart in case of any failures.Start OpenMetadata.
+We recommend configuring `serviced` to monitor the OpenMetadata command to restart in case of any failures.

 ## Running with a load balancer